 Don’t you just love travel movies?
 Every Oscar season I really get into all the drama leading up to the announcement of the nominees, who will host and give out the awards.
-It’s Hollywood’s moment to shine and while the awards show itself is usually hit or miss, I almost always enjoy seeing what happens and the joy and tears from the winners.
+It’s Hollywood’s moment to shine!
+While the award show itself is usually hit or miss, I almost always enjoy seeing what happens and the joy (and tears) from the winners.

 After much thought and careful deliberation, here are my nominees for best travel movies ever (in no particular order):

 The Grand Budapest Hotel (2014)

 Nominated for a whopping nine Academy Awards in2014, you can’t deny Wes Andersons unique vision for travel film making (he also directed The Darjeeling Limited).
 Set in the 1930’s, the Grand Budapest Hotel is a very popular ski resort with a colorful staff including concierge Gustave H. and his most trusted friend Zero, the junior lobby boy.
 The charming Gustave “goes to bed with all his friends” including some elderly women who are hotel guests.
 When one of his lovers is murdered, Gustave finds himself with a priceless painting and is pursued as the top suspect in her murder.
 The cast is outstanding and you’ll have an amazing adventure without ever leaving your seat.